-If you’re trying to market your business well, you’ll need to dive into the world of pay-per-click (PPC) advertisements.
+If you’re trying to control how many leads you’re getting on any given month, you’ll need to dive into the world of pay-per-click (PPC) advertisements.

 Attempting to market your business organically can only get you so far.
-Unfortunately, your competitors who do use paid ads will outperform you every time, effectively stealing your customers.
+Unfortunately, your competitors who do use paid ads will be able to get in front of more eyeballs than you, and make more money faster than you.

 To stay competitive and improve your marketing reach, you’ll need to add PPC ads to your repertoire.
 However, you may have trouble determining which platform to use: Facebook Ads, YouTube Ads, or a combination of both.

-Both of these popular ad platforms have their advantages and disadvantages, and understanding their complexities can help you make a more informed decision.
+These popular ad platforms have their advantages and disadvantages, and understanding their complexities can help you figure out where they factor into your marketing strategy.
 Read on to learn more about Facebook Ads vs. YouTube Ads, then contact our Client Accelerators team to learn how we can enhance your presence on both platforms.

 Facebook Ads: The Basics